yuhang2685/Docker-Fundamentals/README.md

 `Deployment` stage among the stages of `Design` / `Development` / `Deployment` / `Testing` / `Release`.

 Nowadays software has many components (Front-end/Back-end/DB/Dependencies).
-It is requrired to run in many different platforms (which has installed different versions of dependenies).
+It is requrired to run in many different platforms (which has its own configurations, e.g., OS, configurations, installed different versions of dependenies).

 Hopefully you may have seen "shipping containers" before.
 Similarly, developer packs up an app with all it needs, such as libraries and other dependencies as one package.